unplugandplay/Kucoin/README.md

 # KuCoin REST Client in Ruby

-This gem provides a REST client to interface with KuCoin's API.
-As of right now a Websocket service isn't provided by KuCoin and as such, all API calls are made over REST.
+This gem provides a REST client to interface with [KuCoin's v2 API] (https://docs.kucoin.com).

+The webservice client hasn't been implemented yet but will be implemented eventually (pull requests are more than welcome!)

 ## Getting started

 First of all you'll need to get an account on KuCoin, [click here to get one](https://www.kucoin.com).

-After setting up your account, head to "Account", locate the "API Keys" section and click on "Create".
+After setting up your account, head to "Account", locate the "API Management" section and click on "Create API".

 ## Installation